The market isn't listening to you?

 The market is one beast we can never fully comprehend.
-Shut out all the noise and go after only where you see value
+Read what Buffett suggests

 You're dealing with a lot of silly people in the marketplace; it's like a great big casino and everyone else is boozing.
 If you can stick with Pepsi, you should be OK.
 First the crowd is boozy on optimism and buying every new issue in sight.
 The next moment it is boozy on pessimism, buying gold bars and predicting another Great Depression.